yashviiishah/PotholeDetection/README.md

 2) Transfer Learning: Fine-tune the best YOLOv8 model on Roboflow data.

-3) Transformer Comparison: Train a RETDTR model for benchmarking.
+3) Transformer Comparison: Train a ReTDTR model for benchmarking.

 4) Model Selection: Based on performance, latency, and model size.